mverouden/blogdown-academic/content/post/2020-04-08-r-installation-macos/index.md

 ![R application icon.](1-r-app-icon.png)
 2. The R Console will open, as shown in the image below, and the cursor will be ready for input behind the prompt, indicated by the `>` sign.
 In case the R Console displays a non-UTF8 locale warning, than this needs to be remedied first.
 Go to the section entitled "Fix R application non-UTF8 locale warning" in this post to resolve this issue.
 ![R Console](4-r-app-console.png)
-3. Navigate the mouse pointer to the menu bar click on ‘R’ > ‘Preferences...’ (shortcut: &#8984;,) to open the R appliction preferences.
+3. Navigate the mouse pointer to the menu bar click on ‘R’ > ‘Preferences...’ (shortcut: &#8984;,) to open the R application preferences.
 The Preferences window displayed below will appear.
 ![R application preferences.](5-r-app-preferences.png)
 4. Click on Startup and the Preferences window will change into the image shown below.
 ![R application startup preferences.](6-r-app-prefs-startup.png)